Your E-mail Address

 Hindu Shrines

-The highest concentration of Bangkok Shrines dedicated to Hindu gods and a goddess is around the Ratchaprasong junction.
-Each commercial building has a deity as its guardian and patron.
+The highest concentration of shrines dedicated to Hindu gods and a goddess is around the Ratchaprasong junction.
+Each commercial building has a deity as its guardian and patron saint.

-Of all the Bangkok shrines, the most popular among Thais and foreigners is the Erawan Shrine, a shrine visited by hundreds everyday.
-The shrine has an gripping legend that deeply influenced the fate and name of the hotel behind it, the Grand Hyatt Erawan Hotel.
+Of all the Bangkok shrines, the most popular among Thais and foreigners is the Erawan Shrine a shrine visited by hundreds everyday.
+The shrine has a gripping legend that deeply influenced the fate and name of the hotel behind it, the Grand Hyatt Erawan Hotel.

 Were your prayers answered at the Erawan Shrine?
 Tell us your story